smikhalevski/roqueform/packages/doubter-plugin/README.md

 > It's safe to trigger validation of a single text field on every keystroke, since validation doesn't have to process
 > the whole form state.

-To detect whether the field, or any of its derived fields contain a validation error:
+To detect whether the field, or any of its child fields contain a validation error:

 ```ts
 planetField.isInvalid;